Joseph-Galante/Demons-Respite/README.md

 GA Solo Project 1

 ## Overview
 Demon's Respite is a rogue-like dungeon crawler similar to the Binding of Isaac.
-The game throws the player into a dungeon and requires them to traverse the dungeon's many rooms while gearing up in preparation to ultimately fight the evil boss, The Demon.
+The game throws the player into a dungeon and requires them to traverse the dungeon's many rooms while defeating enemies in preparation to ultimately fight the evil boss, The Demon.

 ## Why A Rogue-like?
 Rogue-likes have an RNG element to them that offers a new experience to the player every time they play the game.
 Near-endless possibilities means near-endless fun!